 The Water Authority of Great Neck North has continued to move forward with its Water Conservation program.
 The source of supply for the Authority lies within fragile fresh water aquifer systems lying beneath the peninsula.
-The aquifers are considered fragile due to their proximity to salt water, which surrounds the peninsula.
-Sustained overpumping of our wells could eventually lead to salt water intrusion and the loss of supply.
+The aquifers are considered fragile due to their proximity to salt water, which surrounds the peninsula and other North Shore communities.
+Sustained overpumping of our wells could eventually lead to salt water intrusion and the loss of the water supply.

 In recognition of this existing condition, the Board of Directors has adopted a plan of action to protect our resource.
 The plan consists of an aggressive conservation program coupled with a comprehensive well management plan.
 Under this plan, the Authority has constructed three (3) operating wells off the peninsula.
-While these wells will provide some relief for any salt water intrusion on the peninsula, it is imperative that the community continue to work with the Authority to conserve our existing supply.
+While these wells will provide some relief for any salt water intrusion on the peninsula, it is imperative that the community continues to work with the Authority to conserve our existing supply.